simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

 ![Step 2](conditional-logic-in-researchKit-step2)
 ![Step 3](conditional-logic-in-researchKit-step3)

-The conditional logic is based on answering `Yes` or `No` for the first question (Do you like Apples?):
+The conditional logic is based on answering `Yes` or `No` for the first question ("Do you like Apples?"):

 - **Answering yes**: navigates to the second screen to select your favorite apple.
 - **Answering no**: skips the second screen and navigates directly to the completion step.